Cath's Logo, MW Total Housing Starts Graph

 7. What effects are removed during seasonal adjustment?

-13. How do I choose between an additive or a multiplicative model?
+14. How do I choose between additive and multiplicative models?

 1. What is a time series?